-In the case of allergies requiring an EPI-PEN or antihistamine, the parents are responsible for providing the school with the EPI-PEN or other medication.
+In the case of allergies requiring an EPI-PEN or Antihistamine, the PARENTS ARE RESPONSIBLE for providing the school with the medication and doctor's orders for administering the medication.

 EMERGENCY MEDICAL AUTHORIZATION FORM

 These forms are sent home the first week of school.
 Parents are required by law to have this form on file at school.
 If any information changes, please keep us informed.